Henry A. Grunwald: Personal life and death

-In 1953 Grunwald married Beverly Suser.
+In 1953, Grunwald married Beverly Suser.
 They had three children, screenwriter Peter Grunwald, Democratic political consultant Mandy Grunwald, and writer Lisa Grunwald.
 They were married until her death of breast cancer in 1981.

 In 1987, he married former Vogue editor and Manhattan socialite Louise Melhado (nee Liberman).
-This was her third marriage, as she had had previously been married to Richard Savitt and Frederick A. Melhado.
+This was her third marriage, as she had previously been married to Richard Savitt and Frederick A. Melhado.

 Grunwald died in New York City on February 26, 2005, at the age of 82.